twelvestepdrupal/twelvestepintergroup/profiles/anonintergroup/modules/custom/anonmigrate/README.md

 In the csv example data, the location is uniquely identified by the four parts of an address.

+* Change the day key

+The day field can have a numeric value or a string.
+If it's a numeric value, the assumption is that 0 is for sunday, 1 for monday, and so on.
+If 1 is for sunday, just add a :1.

 * Change the process.

 This is the critical part of your migration and depends on your input file.